Icosian Reflections

 3. The utility of my time was extremely phase-sensitive, which is to say that having extra hours during the night didn't help anywhere near as much as extra hours during the day.

 So I stopped.
-Re-transitioning to monophasic wasn't precisely effortless, but it was still pretty easy (after all, I've
+Re-transitioning to monophasic wasn't precisely effortless, but it was still pretty easy (after all, I've had nineteen years practice).
+Oddly enough, I had this conversation with my (Harvard summer) roommate a few days before I left for China:

 READ MORE